Higher Heights for America PAC was proud to endorse Maya Rockeymoore Cummings to represent Maryland’s 7th Congressional District.

 Maya attended Prairie View A&M University, an HBCU.
 Maya went on to receive her master’s and Ph.D. in political science from Purdue University, specializing in public policy, international relations, American politics, and African American studies.

-Higher Heights for America PAC strongly encourages its members to support Maya’s campaign with their time, talent and resources.
+Higher Heights for America PAC strongly encouraged its members to support Maya’s campaign with their time, talent and resources.
 We know there is strength in our numbers, and when mobilized, Black women can and do make the difference in elections.

 To learn more about her campaign visit: https://mayaforcongress.com/